ADirin/OTP1_LectureMaterial/Week4_dependencies/Lecture_Assignment/testCoverage_Jacoco.md

 ````
 ## Submision:

-- Upload the site into you public html folder and submit the link along with a screenshot of the report in Oma
+- Upload the site to your **public HTML folder** and submit the link along with a screenshot of the report in Oma

 **Sample report that is expected:**